isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-a-nation-of-islands.md

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/nationofisland/Mustari_and_son_re.jpg)
 <div style="background-color: white;">Mustari Dimu (centre), 92, with his son Sardon Mustari (left), 65, and Hazwari Abdul Wahid, 23, at the Da Bo Gong (Tua Pek Kong) Temple on Kusu Island.
 Photographed near the temple furnace, they help to burn joss paper during the peak season. <i>Photo by Edwin Koo</i></div>

-Such stories are not uncommon in “Island Nation”, a documentary project that recounts the stories of Singaporeans who once lived on the southern islands of Singapore, especially Sisters' Island, Sentosa and Kusu Island,
+Such stories are not uncommon in “Island Nation”, a documentary project that recounts the stories of Singaporeans who once lived on the southern islands of Singapore, especially Sisters' Island, Sentosa and Kusu Island.

 Although most people think of Singapore as one large Island, it actually comprises a number small islands and islets – more than 60 at one point in time.
-As Singapore developed over the years, massive reclamation works swallowed up many of these Islands and created new ones in the process.
+As Singapore developed over the years, massive reclamation works swallowed up many of these islands and created new ones in the process.
 A number of these offshore islands, which were inhabited by people, were zoned for specific purposes and their residents relocated to mainland Singapore.

 Using photographic stills, videography and archival footage, “Island Nation” is a documentary project that highlights the unique stories of these former islanders and weaves them into the broader Singaporean narrative of nationhood.